The department runs a mail list server. The web interface to the mail list server is only accessible from within the department.

 - Mailman list owner users guide

 The lists are generally used for departmental purposes with the list owner adding and removing relevant addresses as necessary (e.g. new students, staff etc) taking the information from other sources such as staff and student records.
+Membership of some key lists is strictly automated based on person data.

 If you find you have been left off a list then email the list owner as specified on the listinfo page (or using the generic list owner address of the form